sagemathinc/cocalc-doc/source/chatgpt.rst

    custom help with sagemath

-* You don't even have to be signed in to use CoCalc's ChatGPT custom help.
+* You don't even have to be signed in to use CoCalc's ChatGPT  help.

 .. figure:: img/ch-2.png
    :width: 90%